HFAnalyticsLab/Patterns_of_diagnosed_illness_for_England_using_CPRD_HES_ONS_data/README.md

 ## How does it work?

-The panel can be created by running the master script ('_master_script.R') which sources all scripts from 5 different stages:
+The scripts shared can be run in numerical order and act on flat text files for CPRD, HES and ONS data.
+The main processes are carried out in the dual numbered scripts (00, 01, etc) and the others are usually called from within these (with exception of 00.1 & 00.2).
+Below is a description of what each script does:

-1. A few scripts at the start allow to define the clinical conditions to be identify in the panel and to set up the structure of the panel.
+* The scripts at the start marked 00 perform project preperation by loading libraries, and variables used in the rest of the analysis.
+They define the clinical conditions to be identify in the panel and to set up the structure of the panel.
+  + `00_project_setup.R` sets the base variables and functions used throughout the project and creates patient cohorts (As the sample is too large to process at once)
-'00.0_file_locations.R' lists locations of folders to be set based on your system.
+  + `00.0_file_locations.R` lists locations of files and data to be set based on your system (we used s3 locations in an AWS enivronment)
-'00.1_cprd_processing.R' Xx
-'00.2_linked_hes_processing.R' XX
+  + `00.1_cprd_processing.R` processes the CPRD flat files into an arrow dataset using the aurumpipeline package (perform first and only once)
+  + `00.2_linked_hes_processing.R` processes the HES flat files in the same way as above (perform first and only once - note this uses the aurumpipeline as well as the data is linked and supplied by CRPD)
+  + `00.3_conditions_lookup.R` loads in our required codelists for CPRD (snomed) and HES (ICD10) and combines for later use

-2. Script '01_clean_files.R' saves all CRPD and HES files as parquet files and clean the raw data files based on cleaning rules defined in the master script.
+* Script '01_clean_files.R' saves all CRPD and HES files as parquet files and clean the raw data files based on cleaning rules defined in the master script.
 These can be amended by a system of flags (TRUE/FALSE) for each cleaning rule.

 3. Script '02_patient.R' collates the patient socio-economic characteristics from CPRD and linked HES datasets.